lhcb/starterkit-lessons/01-building-decays.md

 > * Learn the concepts behind the LHCb selection framework
 > * Build a decay chain

-In order to perform most physics analyses we need to build a *decay chain* with reconstructed (or MC) particles that represents the physics process we want to study.
+In order to perform most physics analyses we need to build a *decay chain* with reconstructed particles that represents the physics process we want to study.
-In LHCb, this decay chain can be built through `LHCb::Particle` (`LHCb::MCParticle`) objects that represent individual particles and contain links to their children, also represented by the same type of object.
+In LHCb, this decay chain can be built through `LHCb::Particle` and `LHCb::MCParticle` objects that represent individual particles and contain links to their children, also represented by the same type of object.

-We'll learn all the concepts involved by running through a full example: using the DST file we downloaded in the [Downloading a file from the Grid](http://lhcb.github.io/first-analysis-steps/05-files-from-grid.html) lesson, we will build our own $D^\ast\rightarrow D^0(\rightarrow K \pi) \pi$ decay chain from scratch.
+We'll learn all the concepts involved by running through a full example: using the DST file we downloaded in the [Downloading a file from the Grid](http://lhcb.github.io/first-analysis-steps/05-files-from-grid.html) lesson, we will build our own $D^\ast\rightarrow D^0(\rightarrow K^{-} \pi^{+}) \pi$ decay chain from scratch.
 Get your [LoKi skills](https://lhcb.github.io/first-analysis-steps/06-loki-functors.html) ready and let's start.

 The typical approach is to build the decay from the bottom up.
 Therefore, we need to